LinLabNEU/reweighted_prune4/README.md

         model.load_state_dict(model_new.state_dict())#print(model_new)
 ```

 3. Avoiding accumulation overflow

 Like [this post](https://nervanasystems.github.io/distiller/quantization.html) said, convolution and fully connected layers involve the storing of intermediate results in accumulators.
 Due to the limited dynamic range of integer formats, if we would use the same bit-width for the weights and activation, and for the accumulators, we would likely overflow very quickly.
 Therefore, accumulators are usually implemented with higher bit-widths.
 The result of multiplying two n-bit integers is, at most, a 2n-bit number.
-In convolution layers, such multiplications are accumulated c⋅k2 times, where c is the number of input channels and k is the kernel width (assuming a square kernel).
+In convolution layers, such multiplications are accumulated c⋅k^2 times, where c is the number of input channels and k is the kernel width (assuming a square kernel).
 Hence, to avoid overflowing, the accumulator should be 2n+M-bits wide, where M is at least log2(c⋅k2).
 In our case, all the multiplication in the quantized MobileNet2 is not overflow.
-Since for a convolution operation, element-wise multiplication is performed firstly, and each element in the kernel and each element in the input are quantized into Qbits, for example 8bits, then each multiplication in the convolution is just b-bits multiplication, the product is 2n-bits which leads to accumulation will be at least 2n-bits without rounding the product back into 8bits.
-Therefore without rounding in the convolution, addition taking 2n-bits product in the convolution will be overflow.
-And half of the addition is just 2n-bits, the 25% addition will be (2n+1) bits, the 12.25% will be (2n+2) bits.
-This is a so-called "binary-tree" accumulation.
+Since for a convolution operation, element-wise multiplication is performed firstly, and each element in the kernel and each element in the input are quantized into n-bits, for example 8bits, then each multiplication in the convolution is just 8-bits multiplication, the product is 2n-bits which leads to the first-time accumulation will be at least 2n-bits without rounding the product back into 8bits.
+The first-time accumulation between each two numbers occupies 50% of all additions in the convolution.
+Therefore half of the addition is just 2n-bits, the 25% addition (The second accumulation) will be (2n+1) bits, the 12.25% addition (The third accumulation) will be (2n+2) bits, this action will be repeated until addtion is 32 bits or all the accumulations are done.
+This is a so-called "binary-tree" accumulation, which decide how we caculate the operation number of additions in this micronet challenge.

 4. Testing and result

 For all the inputs and weights of 57 convolutional layers and 1 layer Fully Connected layers, the quantized bits for each layer are listed as :
 [9, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 6, 8, 8, 6, 8, 6, 8, 6, 8, 6, 6, 8, 8, 6, 8, 6, 8, 6, 6, 8, 8, 8, 6, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 6, 8, 6]

-With above the quantized bits for each layer, we can acienve 80.00% accuracy.
-And the number bits of multiplications in the convolutional layers and Fully connected layers is the quantized bit, e.g. n-bit, but the  number bits of accumulation(addition) is hybrid in order to avoid overflow.(50% 2n bits, 25% (2n+1) bits, 12.5% (2n+2) bits ....)
+Please note that all the batch normalization layers and other input layers are quantized into 8 bits.
+With above the quantized bits for each layer, we can acienve 80.06% accuracy.
+And the number bits of multiplications in the convolutional layers and Fully connected layers is the quantized bit, e.g. n-bit, but the number bits of accumulation(addition) is mixed precision in order to avoid overflow.(50% 2n bits, 25% (2n+1) bits, 12.5% (2n+2) bits until to 32 bits or all the accumulations in one convolution are done.)

 # Verify model